 Capture for future integrations:

-Success Metrics Report
+What Should the Success Metrics Report Include?

 Final integration report including: